Saludos Amigos: Theatrical

 Saludos Amigos premiered in Rio de Janeiro on August 24, 1942.
 It was released in the United States on February 6, 1943.
 It was theatrically reissued in 1949, when it was shown on a double bill with the first reissue of Dumbo.

 The film returned rentals to RKO by 1951 of $1,135,000 with $515,000 being generated in the U.S. and Canada.

 Home media

 In 1995, the film was released on Laserdisc under the "Exclusive Archive Collection" series.

-It was later released on both VHS and DVD on May 2, 2000 under the Walt Disney Gold Classic Collection banner, and again on DVD on April 29, 2008 under the Classic Caballeros Collection banner.
+It was later released on both VHS and DVD on May 2, 2000, under the Walt Disney Gold Classic Collection banner, and again on DVD on April 29, 2008, under the Classic Caballeros Collection banner.
 The film received a third DVD release on November 30, 2010, as a bonus Feature on the Walt & El Grupo DVD.
-A fourth release, the first on Blu-ray, was released on January 30, 2018 as Saludos Amigos and The Three Caballeros 75th Anniversary Edition 2-Movie Collection).
+A fourth release, the first on Blu-ray, was released on January 30, 2018, as Saludos Amigos and The Three Caballeros 75th Anniversary Edition 2-Movie Collection).

 Reception

-The film holds an 80% approval rating on Rotten Tomatoes based on 15 reviews, with an average score of 6.40/10.
-The site's consensus reads, "One of Disney's lesser-known animated films, Saludos Amigos may be slight stuff, but it's still a spirited, energetic travelogue."
+The film holds an 80% approval rating on Rotten Tomatoes based on 15 reviews, with an average score of 6.40/10, the site's consensus stating, "One of Disney's lesser-known animated films, Saludos Amigos may be slight stuff, but it's still a spirited, energetic travelogue."